SSESLab/electricityandenvironment/README.md

 This script can be used to model the water consumption, water withdrawal, CO2 emissions, NOx emissions and SO2 emissions attributed to the power generation fuel mix within a specific location over a specified time frame.

+NOTE: The emissions factors used in this script are calculated with the eGRID excel database included in this repository.
+This database is updated every two years.
+The most recent database can be found here: https://www.epa.gov/energy/emissions-generation-resource-integrated-database-egrid.
+The most recent database should be downloaded and included in the working directory for best results.

 User Inputs:
 1) Location: The location for which the numbers will correlate to (city, state, etc.)
 2) Time Frame: The start and end data/time from which data will be pulled